Denis Law: International career

 Law was not chosen to play for Scotland in the 1958 FIFA World Cup, but was given his debut in a British Home Championship match against Wales on 18 October 1958 by Matt Busby, who managed Scotland on a temporary basis for two matches.
 Law scored Scotland's second goal in a 3–0 win over the Welsh at Ninian Park.
 He played but did not score in Scotland's match against England on 15 April 1961.
 Scotland lost the match 9–3, and Law described it as his "blackest day".
-While with Torino, Law continued to play for Scotland, although the club were not keen to release him for international matches and had put a clause into his contract stating that they were not obliged to do so.

 Law was chosen for the Rest of the World team that faced England in the FA Centenary match in 1963.
+Law scored the only goal for Rest of the World as England won 2–1.

 Law injured his right knee while playing for Scotland against Poland on 21 October 1965.
-Law scored in Scotland's famous 3–2 victory over England on 15 April 1967 in the 1967 British Home Championship, less than a year after England had become world champions.
+Law scored in Scotland's famous 3–2 victory over England on 15 April 1967 in the 1967 British Home Championship, less than a year after England had become world champions, thereby making Scotland the de facto world champions at the time.
 Manchester United won the league that season, but Law felt that the victory over England was even more satisfying.

 Scotland reached the World Cup finals in the summer of 1974, for the first time since 1958.
 Although he had not played much first team football in the preceding season, Law was included in the squad and played in their first match, against Zaire.
 He did not score, but Scotland won 2–0.
 Law was "very disappointed" not to be picked for the following match against Brazil, and was not selected for the following match against Yugoslavia either.
 Although Scotland were not defeated in any of their matches, they did not qualify for the second phase and were out of the World Cup.
 The match against Zaire proved to be the last of Law's 55 appearances for Scotland.

 Law jointly holds the Scottish international record goal tally with 30 goals.